DFE-Digital/dfe-job-descriptions/Head of Profession/HeadOfProfession.md

 - Working across government and the sector to ensure a cohesive approach to the specialism, create opportunities for collaboration through existing networks – or setting up new networks where they don’t exist
 - Hold authority to ensure that specialists are able to contribute towards building the profession and participate in community, backed up by DDaT Committee.\*
 - Raising the profile of the profession across the Department
+- Grow the capability through attraction strategy and rentention strategy

 ## Expert practitioner
 - Is the expert practitioner in their field with a high level of knowledge of current and new methodologies/strategies/technologies/techniques and a track record of delivery.